AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/build-investor-dashboard.md

 ---
-title: Building a Dashboard for Investors
+title: Building a dashboard for investors
-zendesk_id: 360016729691
+description: Learn how to build a dashboard for investors.
 ---
+# Build Investor Dashboard

 Many of our clients are working with investors and need to share information from platform with them, but the dashboards that you create to make day-to-day business decisions may not be what an investor is looking for.
 Here we cover some best practices for how to create a dashboard that is comprehensive but simple, ideal for sharing with active and potential investors.